esatisfaction/esat-php/README.md

 To start working with the SDK, you have to initialize the following:

-* Setup the working environment in the main Esat Registry
+* Setup the main Esat Registry
 * Set the Authorization Scheme to be used by each service's HttpClient

 Example: